This post was first published April, 2012. Updated 2018.

 - Orange: Counting.
 Example: Clap your hands eight times.

 - Blue: Colors.
-Example: Find something blue.You can play this in a group and take turns or you can just let your toddler play again and again…either way, it’s an excellent first board game for kids!The only downside?
-Older kids might get bored after a while.
+Example: Find something blue.You can play this in a group and take turns or you can just let your toddler play again and again…either way, it’s an excellent first board game for kids!Related Post: Simple Sorting Games for Toddlers

-Zingo :: For Children Ages 3 and UpZingo is, by far, Big Brother’s favorite game to play.
+Zingo :: A Board Game For Ages 3 and UpZingo is, by far, Big Brother’s favorite game to play.
+Our game has been so well-loved…so much so that there is a hole in the box!
 It is simple to understand and tons of fun for the whole family!
 Rather than winning by having a certain number in-a-row like regular Bingo, in Zingo you have to fill the entire board to call out “ZINGO!”The game comes with durable cardboard Zingo cards as well as plastic chips that are housed in an equally impressive “chip distributor”.It is also great for matching pictures to text, even though your child will do it subconsciously.
 Children younger than 3 can usually pick it up (especially if they have older siblings), but they’ll need lots of guidance.

 *Please note: The links in this post are my affiliate links.
 Please read my full disclosure policy.